UWCS/rs118/src/raytracer.md

 (Note the minus sign, since $v$ points inwards and $r$ outward.)

 Write a function `reflect(v: Vec3, normal: &Vec3) -> Vec3` to implement this.
-You could put this inside `imply Metal` when that is added in a moment or as a private function at the bottom of `material.rs`.
+You could put this as a private method of `Metal`, or as a module-scope function at the bottom of `material.rs`.

 This function is used to reflect rays off our metal material.
 Add a struct `Metal` that has a single `Colour` field, and implement `Material` for it, calculating this reflected ray.
 Note that the reflected ray should only be returned if the dot product of it's direction with the hit normal is greater than zero.
 A reflection ray that is at an angle of greater than 90 degrees to the normal doesn't make sense (how are you reflecting from under the surface?).